SATHEESHREDDY559/JavaFileConcepts/README.md

 # JavaFileConcepts
-# copying file from src to dest
+# copying a file from src to dest
 #Using FileInputStream and FileOutputStream
 #Using Files.copy()
 #Using FileChannel